yoember/yoember.github.io/index.md

 });
 ```

-### Create a new Admin page 'Seeder' and download all models in the same route.
+### Create a new Admin page 'Seeder' and retrieve multiple models in the same route.

 Create a new page using Ember CLI in your terminal: